Environmental Improvement Services

 If you would like to report a suspected abandoned vehicle, you should report the vehicle location and registration to the Shetland Islands Council Environmental Health Department on 01595 745250.
 They will try to locate the owner to request uplift and, if unsuccessful, arrange uplift.
 Please note: if the SIC arranges uplift they will charge the owner of the vehicle a fee (currently £300).
 If you are a landowner and a vehicle has been abandoned on your land please contact Environmental Health.

 Once a completed scrap disposal form is received the owner will receive a scrap removal request number.
 Uplift is usually within 2-6 weeks, however it can be sooner or later depending on the number of requests in the area and/or level of requests on the list.
-Uplifted scrap is transported to the Trust’s Authorised Treatment Facility or 60 North Recycling for final disposal.
-In line with European Legislation, vehicles are recycled (85% by volume) with all fluids removed and safely disposed.
+Uplifted scrap is transported to the Trust’s Authorised Treatment Facility for final disposal.
+In line with European Legislation, vehicles are recycled with all fluids removed and safely disposed.

 Certificate of Destruction

-Once vehicles have been uplifted and disposed of, owners should receive a Certificate of Destruction from the Trust or 60 North Recycling, depending on which facility treated the vehicle.
-If you have not received a Certificate of Destruction within two months of uplift please contact the Trust to enquire in which facility the vehicle was disposed.
+Once vehicles have been uplifted and disposed of, owners should receive a Certificate of Destruction from the Trust.
+If you have not received a Certificate of Destruction within two months of uplift please contact the Trust.

 Car Tax Refunds